benrayfield/wikibinator203/README.md

 λeDY8pvwNhj5DtiJBdyzN5H5kS1Hrc3286zZ8mKKnmkPHjλeaaaavwNhj5DtiJBdyzN5H5kS1Hrc3286zZ8mKKnmkPHjλebbbbvwNhj5DtiJBdyzN5H5kS1Hrc3286zZ8mKKnmkPHj
 but as λg... the good form since if I make the instruments myself out of only things I've made (nobody having given me lambdas to use) then I know theres no evil in it (evilbit) but just change λg to λe later if combining it with things you cant easily verify are good.
 And start playing the instruments something like http://dinahmoelabs.com/plink/ andOr puredata.
+(FIXME if the evil_bit is in the 256 bits it would have to be changed there too, unless the g or e overlapped that somehow)

 Also, these are valid javascript var names (though they shouldnt have a value other than a javascript lambda)...